OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 Please read the project documentation here: https://opensourceebikefirmware.bitbucket.io/

 This branch adds support for bottom bracket torque sensors to make motor power dependent on human power and functions for legal use in germany.

 Parameters for legality are defined in config.h.

-You have to edit the path to your STVP installation,in the .bat files, if not installed directly in C:\, to use the Java-tool.
+You have to edit the path to your STVP installation in the .bat files, if not installed directly in C:\, to use the Java-tool.

 HOW TO BUILD

 Windows:

 1. Just double click on "Start_Compiling.bat"
 2. or hit "Run" Button on Eclipse